 Help employees feel valued for creativity and performance.
 Give credit to high-performing or creative employees.
 Instead of taking credit for the work of their employees, managers should defer successes to them.
 This incentivizes employees for going above and beyond, and also reflects well on the manager who oversaw their work.

-Why a tasking leadership with innovation is essential:

-An agency’s agenda can get muddled when external crises take precedence (for example, both Ebola and elements of Latin American migration crisis suddenly sprang to the top of HHS’ priorities).
-Leadership must respond and deal with these items, which underscores the value of having a senior point person tasked with innovation.
-Making sure innovation has its own seat at the table helps to spur creative thinking and different solutions, argues Sivak.
-But it can only work if senior leadership has fundamentally invested in the role and imbued it with authority.

 Read more: [[Crosslink HHS deep dive]]